EdinbR/EdinbR.github.io/_posts/2015-03-25-edinbr-survey-results.markdown

 <img src="{{ site.baseurl }}/assets/images/survey_5.png" />

-Again strong support for the status quo: George square (and Bristo square, informatics etc.) are nice, central locations which are a great for those based in the city centre and a good compromise for those further afield, such as  EdinbR attendees from the [IGMM](http://www.igmm.ed.ac.uk/) or [King's Buildings](https://en.wikipedia.org/wiki/King%27s_Buildings).
+Again strong support for the status quo: George square (and Bristo square, informatics etc.) are nice, central locations which are ideal for those based in the city centre and a decent compromise for those further afield, such as  EdinbR attendees from the [IGMM](http://www.igmm.ed.ac.uk/) or [King's Buildings](https://en.wikipedia.org/wiki/King%27s_Buildings).

 ### What do we want to hear about?